simonhasan/4cscc-lab-manual/_sources/lessons-micropython/rgb-led/rgb-led-02-binary-bits-and-bytes.md

 # Binary, Bits, and Bytes

 Binary numbers are the cornerstone of digital computing, serving as the fundamental language of modern computers.

+## Binary Numbers

-Unlike the base-10 decimal system we commonly use, which relies on 10 digits (0 through 9), binary operates with just two digits: 0 and 1.
+Unlike the base-10 decimal system that is commonly used, which relies on 10 digits (0 through 9), binary operates with just two digits: 0 and 1.
 This simplicity makes it ideal for representing and manipulating data in electronic circuits, where signals are either "on" (1) or "off" (0).

-## Binary Numbers
+The animation below demonstrates the 256 possible combinations with eight light switches .

 ![light-switch](assets/light-switch.gif)

-Binary numbers are the cornerstone of digital computing, serving as the fundamental language of modern computers.
-Unlike the base-10 decimal system we commonly use, which relies on 10 digits (0 through 9), binary operates with just two digits: 0 and 1.
-This simplicity makes it ideal for representing and manipulating data in electronic circuits, where signals are either "on" (1) or "off" (0).

 Binary numbers work on the principle of representing numbers using only two digits: 0 and 1.
 In the binary system, each digit's position represents a power of 2, starting from the rightmost digit, which represents: